MY-Sabil/beyondborders-wiki/docs/overview.md

 ## What this website is?

-this is a website or an archive that hosts information for bangladeshi students pursuing higher education abroad...
+Beyond Borders Wiki is an open and collaborative platform designed to empower Bangladeshi students on their journey to study abroad.